freyxfi/freyxfi.github.io/_posts/2025-03-01-Week9-Rice-it-Fuck-up.md

 Take your time, experiment with different themes and plugins, and find what works best for your workflow.

 ## **What’s Next?**
 In future blogs, I'll dive into more advanced Vim customizations, including key mappings, plugin development, and integrating Vim with version control systems like Git.
+I will start Posting again in July 2025.
+Thanks for reading.